d4n3sh/thedaneshproject/content/posts/2009-07-24-yasmin-ahmad-press-conference.md

 ---
 [youtube]http://www.youtube.com/watch?v=2wy0uwZ6OWQ&feature=player_embedded[/youtube]

-Plea from Yasmin&#8217;s family urging the public to give Yasmin and her family privacy and space through this hard time.
+Plea from Yasmin's family urging the public to give Yasmin and her family privacy and space through this hard time.
 Hope everyone will respect this.

-Stay up to date on Yasmin&#8217;s condition on [twiiter][1].
+Stay up to date on Yasmin's condition on [twiiter][1].

 [Taken from Delirium][2]